 Massage is commonly associated with the manipulation of muscles, ligaments and tendons for the purposes of relaxation or repair.
 But did you know that massage therapies can also affect your nervous system?

-Using massage to rebalance the nervous system can affect you in many ways, from encouraging your body to enter its rest and recovery mode to causing arousal.
-Yes, you read that correctly.
+Using massage to rebalance the nervous system can affect you in many ways, from encouraging your body to enter its rest and recovery mode to causing mental and physical arousal.
+Yes, we did just write that.
+It's often the elephant in the room whenever people mention 'massage' ... so let's deal with it in a manner which is mature and scientific!

 Whenever you are touched, receptor cells on your body are stimulated into action.
 The style of touch and depth of pressure determine how those cells react and the type of information they transmit along your nervous system, to your brain and other parts of the body.